ethan0905/Starton_hackathon_2022/README.md

 #### How did you resolve this issue?
 → We decided to solve this issue, by creating an easy to use and decentralized payement protocol service that protect the 2 users during transaction.
 → For each mission, we create a unique smart contract that is not editable and non replicable.
-→ We store the documents on ipfs
+→ We store the documents on decentralised database (IPFS).

 #### What technologies did you use?
 TailwindCSS and ReactJS for frontend and backend
 Starton API for the smart contracts managements
+IPFS for the decentralised datastorage

 #### What was your biggest technical challenge and how does your solution solve it?
 ?